Skip to navigation Skip to content

 Notification reporters

-Notification reporters who advise of employment income directly to Services Australia should be manually placed on 2 weekly, regardless of whether this is regular or variable.
+Notification reporters who advise of employment income directly to Services Australia should be manually placed on 2 weekly reporting, regardless of whether this is regular or variable.
 Some exceptions apply.
 See Determining the Date of Event (DOV) for employment income.

 Carer notification reporters who use the Reporting employment income online service will be:

-• asked to update their activity hours for paid work, voluntary work, study and training if they are not CP XWP carers.
+• asked to update their activity hours for paid work, voluntary work, study and training.
 This will be applied to their record

 • advised to contact the agency if they report activity hours more than 14 days in the past as the update will be unsuccessful

-As carer notification reporters with employment income will be placed on 2 weekly reporting, they will have the opportunity as stimulus reporters to:
+As carer notification reporters with employment income will be placed on 2 weekly reporting, they will have the opportunity as statement reporters to:

 • report activity hours that are different from week to week for their reporting period, and

-• choose to use respite when exceeding the 25 hour per week rule temporarily
+• choose to use respite when exceeding the 25 hour rule or 100 hour work limit temporarily

 Self-employment